Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/architecture_overview.md

         signatureProvider with KotlinSignatureProvider()
     }

-    // register our own extension in someone else's plugin and override its default val dokkaBasePlugin by lazy { plugin<DokkaBase>() }
+    // register our own extension in another plugin and override its default val dokkaBasePlugin by lazy { plugin<DokkaBase>() }
-    val customOutputWriter by extending {
+    val multimoduleLocationProvider by extending {
-        (dokkaBasePlugin.outputWriter with MyOutputWriter()
+        (dokkaBasePlugin.locationProviderFactory
+                providing MultimoduleLocationProvider::Factory
-                override dokkaBasePlugin.fileWriter)
+                override dokkaBasePlugin.locationProvider)
     }
 }